BetterThanTomorrow/joyride/README.md

 * **Joyride Run Workspace Script...**, default keybinding `ctrl+alt+j w`
 * **Joyride Open Workspace Script...**

-**Note, about Clojure namespaces**: Fore ClojureScript Joyride effectively has a classpath that is `user:workspace`.
+**Note, about Clojure namespaces**: Used with ClojureScript, Joyride effectively has a classpath that is `user/scripts:user/src:workspace/scripts:workspace/src`.
 A file `<User scripts dir>/foo_bar.cljs`, will establish/use a namespace `foo-bar`.
 As will a file `<Workspace scripts dir>/foo_bar.cljs`.
 Any symbols in these files will be shared/overwritten, as the files are loaded and reloaded.
 There are probably ways to use this as a power.
 Please treat it as a super power, because you might also hurt yourself with it.

 ## Quickest Start - Start Here - Install Joyride